DebasishSahoo10/Level-Zero-Interview/Advance/README.md

 # List of Questions
 1. Create a web app, where I input my name, and then I input a password.
 If the password contains the input name in it, show an error message "Password can't have name"
+2. Create a web app, which On the Click of a button fetches data from the provided API and from the data, displays the item with the highest price on the screen, below the button.
+API : https://mock-practice.prakhar10v.repl.co/items